Women with PCOS and mental health disorders face economic burden in the billions

 “Now we’ve got this economic burden, more than $4 billion, what does that mean for you all?
 What’s the impact here?”
 We asked.

 “As the only patient organization that’s doing legislative advocacy, advocating on behalf of the millions of PCOS patients in the U.S., this strengthens our advocacy because over 60% of PCOS patients have depression, anxiety.
-Going to our legislators and showing them these numbers.
-The impact of PCOS is really important for us appealing for PCOS to be treated as a public health priority.”
+Going to our legislators and showing them the results of these studies, showing the impact of PCOS is really important for us appealing for improved care for PCOS patients and for PCOS to be treated as a public health priority.”

 “The money aspect of it is sometimes what drives change,” Goodrich Eckard said while hoping the study has an impact on government’s next move.